 1. Grape juice: Substitute wine with grape juice to add a fruity and tangy flavor to your dishes.
 Look for unsweetened and unfermented grape juice for the best results.

-See also How to cook street taco tortillas
+See also How long to cook pancakes on stove

 2. Fruit juice: Depending on the recipe, you can experiment with different fruit juices like apple, cranberry, or pomegranate to add depth of flavor to your dishes.